A Lesson to Learn: Telefonaktiebolaget LM Ericsson (publ) (ERIC)

 Is It Worth Investing in Telefonaktiebolaget LM Ericsson (publ) (NASDAQ :ERIC) Right Now?

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) scored a price-to-earnings ratio above its average ratio, recording 11.24 x from its present earnings ratio.
-Plus, the 36-month beta value for ERIC is at 0.42.
-Opinions of the stock are interesting as 15 analysts out of 25 who provided ratings for Telefonaktiebolaget LM Ericsson (publ) declared the stock was a “buy,” while 3 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) scored a price-to-earnings ratio above its average ratio, recording 11.37 x from its present earnings ratio.
+Plus, the 36-month beta value for ERIC is at 0.43.

 3 Tiny Stocks Primed to Explode